-Mark Driscoll has more than 25 years of experience developing curricula and other resources for mathematics teacher professional development and coach training and doing research in those areas.
+Mark Driscoll has more than 25 years of experience developing curricula and other resources for mathematics teacher professional development and coach training and conducting research in those areas.
 For the past decade, his work has centered on professional development for algebraic thinking and geometric thinking, with a particular eye on teachers of English learners.

 Driscoll is responsible for a portfolio of work across projects aimed at improving mathematics instruction through teacher professional development.
 Recently, he directed two research projects: the Institute of Education Sciences (IES)–funded Mathematics Coaching Supporting English Learners study and the National Science Foundation (NSF)–funded Fostering Mathematics Success of English Language Learners study.
 Drawing upon findings from the latter study, he and his team have launched a free website that offers middle school mathematics teachers proven strategies to support English learners’ success: Mathematical Thinking: Supports for English Language Learners.

 In recent years, Driscoll has had several collaborations with Horizon Research, Inc., with WestEd, with Boston College, and with Measured Progress.

 Driscoll is the author and coauthor of numerous publications on teacher professional development, including Fostering Algebraic Thinking, Fostering Geometric Thinking, and accompanying toolkits all published by Heinemann.